 Understand the Words

 Understand every word and phrase.
-When we speak in a contemporary play we understand everything we are saying.
-Yet for some reason actors often think Shakespeare is too complicated or out of reach and therefore they don’t bother to invest the time in understanding the words, delivering the text without clarity or meaning.
+If you encountered an unfamiliar word or phrase in a contemporary script, you’d most likely take the time to Google its meaning before moving on.
+And yet, for some reason, actors often think Shakespeare is too complicated or out of reach; therefore, they don’t bother to invest the time in understanding the words, delivering the text without clarity or meaning.
 Here then, I believe, is the greatest rule in how to act Shakespeare: if you don’t know what you’re saying, the audience doesn’t either.
 If they don’t understand what you’re saying, they aren’t engaged.

 How to understand the words?

-- No Fear Shakespeare and LitCharts are two great resources that are available for free online (or No Fear Shakespeare have book versions).
+- No Fear Shakespeare and LitCharts are two great resources that are available for free online (and No Fear Shakespeare has a printed book version).
 They are basically Shakespeare’s plays translated into modern, easy-to-understand English.
 They are fantastic!
-And there is no shame in using these.
+There is no shame in using these.

-Now you understand every unfamiliar word and you have marked out the thought shifts, have a go at paraphrasing the text; put the text into your own words.
+Now that you understand every unfamiliar word and you have marked out the thought shifts, have a go at paraphrasing the text; put the text into your own words.
 This is common practice in rehearsals for Shakespeare plays and is great to do with audition monologues or scenes you are working on.
-If you can’t speak the monologue in modern english, you can’t truly communicate it in Shakespearean english.
+If you can’t speak the monologue in modern English, you can’t truly communicate it in Shakespearean English.

 Tell the story

-Once you understand your thoughts, move on to the rest of the speech.
-What is it trying to say?
+Once you understand the thoughts, start broadening your perspective.
+Move on to the rest of the speech: what is it trying to say?
 Then look to understand the particular scene you are working on and how that scene fits in with the whole play.
-In Shakespeare everything builds on what precedes it and so understanding the story helps you tell your part more clearly.
+In Shakespeare, everything builds on what precedes it; understanding the story helps you tell your part more clearly.

-Tip: there will always be people who can’t understand you.
+Tip: There will always be people in the audience who can’t understand you.
 Shakespeare is a two way street that requires an audience to be fully engaged and listening, but you owe it to those who are truly listening to share the words with clarity and meaning.

 Read more Shakespeare